 Operating Expenses.
 Our operating expenses fall into three categories: (1) selling, marketing and product support; (2) general and administrative; and (3) research and development.
 Selling, marketing and product support expenses consist of various costs related to sales and support of our products, including salaries, benefits and commissions paid to our personnel; commissions paid to third parties; travel, trade show and advertising costs; second-tier technical support for Econolite; and general product support, where applicable.
 General and administrative expenses consist of certain corporate and administrative functions that support the development and sales of our products and provide an infrastructure to support future growth.
-These expenses include management, supervisory and staff salaries and benefits, legal and auditing fees, travel, rent and costs associated with being a public company, such as board of director fees, listing fees and annual reporting and prototyping.
+These expenses include management, supervisory and staff salaries and benefits, legal and auditing fees, travel, rent and costs associated with being a public company, such as board of director fees, listing fees and annual reporting expenses.
+Research and development expenses consist mainly of salaries and benefits for our engineers and third party costs for consulting and prototyping.
 We measure all operating expenses against our annually approved budget, which is developed with achieving a certain operating margin as a key focus.
 Also included in operating expenses are any restructuring costs.

 Non-GAAP Operating Measure.
-We provide certain non-GAAP financial information as supplemental information to financial measures calculated and presented in accordance with GAAP (Generally Accepted Accounting Principles in the United States).
+We provide certain non-GAAP financial information as supplemental information to financial measures calculated and presented in accordance with U.S. GAAP (Generally Accepted Accounting Principles in the United States).
 This non-GAAP information excludes the impact of depreciating fixed assets and amortizing intangible assets and may exclude other non-recurring items.
 Management believes that this presentation facilitates the comparison of our current operating results to historical operating results.
 Management uses this non-GAAP information to evaluate short-term and long-term operating trends in our core operations.
 Non-GAAP information is not prepared in accordance with GAAP and should not be considered a substitute for or an alternative to GAAP financial measures and may not be computed the same as similarly titled measures used by other companies.